 Don’t go to work or school if you are sick

 In today’s economy, this is an impossible task, but if you can, please stay home when you are sick.
 This year’s virus is particularly nasty, as such, many people are getting the flu twice and a tougher, more aggressive strain has arisen this year.

-The truth is those office buildings and schools are breeding grounds for illness.
-Air conditioning and heating units are to blame for this as they do nothing but circulate the sickness around the building until the whole office is out sick.
+The truth is those office buildings, and schools are breeding grounds for illness.
+Air conditioning and heating units blame this as they do nothing but circulate the sickness around the building until the whole office is out sick.

 What else should I consider this flu season?

 The flu is particularly nasty, and it can knock the very old and the very young off their feet.
-If you have elderly neighbours or relatives, please have a plan in place to look after them if they come down with the flu.
+If you have elderly neighbors or relatives, please have a plan to look after them if they come down with the flu.
 Check-in on them and encourage them to get a flu shot if they can.
-Most insurance companies offer the shots for free as does Medicare.
+Most insurance companies offer the shots for free, as does Medicare.

-There are a lot more do’s and don’ts out there to consider when dealing with an illness such as the flu; however, with proper hygiene and strict precautionary measures, you can fight off the flu this season.
+There are many more do’s and don’ts out there to consider when dealing with an illness such as the flu; however, with proper hygiene and strict precautionary measures, you can fight off the flu this season.